orxaicom/arxiv-efficiency/README.md

 Disclaimer: We're not affiliated with arXiv.

+## June 24, 2023

+No new papers on arXiv

 ## June 23, 2023

 [Quantizable Transformers: Removing Outliers by Helping Attention Heads Do Nothing](https://arxiv.org/pdf/2306.12929.pdf) <details><summary>Summary</summary><p>